Creative and Cultural Industries MA

 About the course

-The programme will facilitate graduates to analyse scenarios, make decisions, practice entrepreneurship and policy making, as well as intervene actively both in academic and professional contexts.
-Students will also be able to undertake a substantial industry placement, co-supervised by their host organisation and an academic tutor.
+The course will facilitate graduates to analyse scenarios, make decisions, practice entrepreneurship and policy making, as well as intervene actively both in academic and professional contexts.

 Benefit from our wide range